Why You Should Use Games in Your Reading Instruction

 Want More?

-We’ll walk you through the full framework, share ready-to-use templates, and help you design your own Literacy Game Plan so you head into the new year with practical, fun tools for your students.
+We’ll walk you through the full framework, share ready-to-use templates, and help you design your own Literacy Game Plan so you head into your instruction with practical, fun tools for your students.